openstack/charm-guide/doc/source/testing.rst

 the function achieves it - with the exception, in some cases, of performance.
 But that's another whole ball-game.

-The goal is, for each function under test, is to verify that the *outputs* of the function are correct for comprehensive sets of *inputs* to the function.
+The goal is, for each function under test, to verify that the *outputs* of the function are correct for comprehensive sets of *inputs* to the function.
 What is not the objective is to test the *internal* implementation of the function.